isabella232/ios-contact-picker/readme.md

 }
 ```

 Try building and running.
-You should find that we display our contact’s name at the top at the screen, as well as a table of their phone number(s).
+You should find that we display our contact’s name at the top of the screen, as well as a table of his or her phone number(s).

-# 5. Making Calls
+# 5. Making calls

 We’ll want to make a call once we select a person’s phone number.
-If you haven’t already, go to sinch.com and sign up for free.
+If you haven’t already, go to [sinch.com](www.sinch.com) and sign up for free.
 Then, go to your dashboard and go to your apps.
 Create a new sandbox app.
-Take note of you app’s unique key and secret.
+Take note of your app’s unique key and secret.

 Go to **DetailVieController.h** and add the following import statement: